grafana/alloy/docs/sources/troubleshoot/support_bundle.md

 The endpoint is only exposed to the {{< param "PRODUCT_NAME" >}} HTTP server listen address, which defaults to `localhost:12345`.

-The support bundle contains all information in plain text, so that it can be inspected before sharing, to verify that no sensitive information has leaked.
+The support bundle contains all information in plain text, so you can inspect it before sharing to verify that no sensitive information has leaked.

 In addition, you can inspect the [supportbundle implementation](https://github.com/grafana/alloy/tree/internal/service/http/supportbundle.go) to verify the code used to generate these bundles.